How much can you expect to shell out this summer?

 Full Day Camp Cost by Location

 Average costs are impacted by the type of camps offered, not just rent prices and demographics.
-For example, West Charlotte includes the Whitewater Center, and in South Charlotte, there are a lot more specialty and private school camps.

 What's included in the data